-If zeal comes first and knowledge second, our zeal may not be properly directed.
+If zeal comes first and knowledge second, our zeal may not be directed appropriately.
 Zeal without knowledge is like an empty semi that takes off down the road without its load.
 There is no purpose for the trip.
-Zeal, for the experience of enthusiasm, is not a Christian value.
+Zeal for the experience of enthusiasm is not a Christian value.

 God wants us to add the knowledge of His Word to our experience.
-Knowledge of the Word is the only way we can know God truly.
+Knowledge of the Word is the only way we can truly know God.

 Prov 1:7, “The fear of the Lord is the beginning of knowledge,